 Me: Exciting city… but not among our Top 10.

 ‘It is one of the few places in Europe where you can get away with eating like a king and spending the afternoon while it becomes night, in one of the most seductive beaches of the Mediterranean; traveling through the city by bicycle, from one end of the other, without risking yourself in the process, or enjoying some of the best ski tracks from this side of the Pyrenees.
 For all of this, in addition to Gaudi, Dali, Picasso, and Miro, Barcelona is the best of Iberia’.

 Me: I was here 30 years ago as a teenager.
-I’m sure it’s changed a lot since then so I’ll reserve judgment on this one.
+I’m sure it’s changed a lot since then so I’ll reserve judgement on this one.